To qualify for Scientific Sessions 2021 awards you must meet these deadlines.

 - Candidates include PhDs and/or MDs (or doctoral equivalent) who are in training or have completed training only within the last four years; or PhDs and/or MDs who are still within in the first four years after their first faculty appointment, as of the award application date.

-- All applicants and applicant sponsors for the GPM must be current partners of the GPM Council.
-If you need to become an AHA/ASA Professional Partner, you should do so no later than May 30 for your partner account to be processed in time for the application submission deadline.
-Learn more about becoming an AHA Professional Partner.
+- All applicants and applicant sponsors for the GPM must be current members of the GPM Council.
+If you need to become an AHA Professional Member, you should do so no later than one week prior to the application submission deadline for your member account to be processed in time for the application submission deadline.
+Learn more AHA Professional Membership.

 - An individual may not compete for similar early career investigator awards from other American Heart Association scientific councils during the same year for the same scientific meeting.